Old Beyth Hornidrash Synagogue is off-the-beaten-track.

 After the restoration from 1955, Jewish community used it for service until 1978 when it became a warehouse.

-Right after it, there is the former Jewish Inn with arched patterns above windows.
+Right after it, jeweler Haim Ioines raised also in the 19th century the Jewish Inn with arched patterns above windows.

 The highlights include:

-* Choral Temple – Sf.
-Vineri Street, the best known monument of Jewish heritage in Bucharest.
+– Choral Temple – the best known monument of Jewish heritage in Bucharest.

-* Holy Union Synagogue – museum within and fine cluster of old houses, Mamulari Street
+– Holy Union Synagogue – museum within and fine cluster of old houses

-Mihai Eminescu, the foremost Romanian poet, signed one of the first chronicles to his stage plays, appreciating the performance as “very good”.
+The foremost Romanian poet, Mihai Eminescu, signed one of his first stage plays chronicles, appreciating the performance as “very good”.

 Towards the end of the 19th century, Doctor Iuliu Barasch built the theater in Bucharest.